JulianGoeltz/automised_latex_template/README.md

 [The texlive docker container of DANTE EV](https://github.com/dante-ev/docker-texlive) combines well with the GitHub Actions to automatically build the `main.tex` at each commit.

 Additionally, [the gridspeccer](https://github.com/gridspeccer/gridspeccer) project is used as a helper script to automate the plotting of multi-panel figures.
-`gridspeccer` has a lot of flexibilities while enabling adaptions in a quick and straightforward manner.
+`gridspeccer` has a lot of flexibilities while enabling adaptions in a quick and straightforward manner; however, it is no requirement if you don't need plots, [or use alternative plotting methods](additionalInfo.md#gridspeccer-alternative).

 This template is most useful for scientific papers, and was used, e.g., for
 * Fast and deep: energy-efficient neuromorphic learning with first-spike times; J. Göltz∗, L. Kriener∗, A. Baumbach, S. Billaudelle, O. Breitwieser, B. Cramer, D. Dold, A. F. Kungl, W. Senn, J. Schemmel, K. Meier, M. A. Petrovici; https://arxiv.org/abs/1912.11443

 ## Build instruction
+### On GitHub
+When adhering to [the repo structure](additionalInfo.md#repository-structure), the [workflows](additionalInfo.md#github-actions) will build the document automatically.
+### On your local machine
-For details see [the detailed build information](additionalInfo.md#build-instruction), but as a quick guide: after installing the requirements with `pip install -r requirements.txt` (ideally in a [`venv`](https://docs.python.org/3/library/venv.html)), `make fig_python && make` builds the manuscript.
+For details see [the detailed build information](additionalInfo.md#local-build-instruction), but as a quick guide: after installing the requirements with `pip install -r requirements.txt` (ideally in a [`venv`](https://docs.python.org/3/library/venv.html)), `make fig_python && make` builds the manuscript.

 The repository is structured to have the `python` plot scripts in `/code` and the plots are created in `/fig`.